redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

       # argocd login --username admin --password '<password>' openshift-gitops.openshift-gitops.apps-crc.testing
       ```
         **IMPORTANT** passwords can contain special characters like `$` which would be interpreted as shell variables.
 This can cause the command to fail as a wrong value (shell interpreted) of password would be sent to the server.
 Always use single quotes '' to enclose the actual value of the password to avoid such errors.
-  3. If the argo application is created with manual sync policy, then the user has to trigger the sync operation manually.
-This can be done by using the `argocd` CLI in normal mode as below
+  4. Since the argo application is created with a `none` sync policy, user has to trigger the sync operation manually.
+This can be done by using the `argocd` CLI in core mode as below
       ```
       # argocd app sync openshift-gitops/cluster-configs
+      ```
+  5. List the application to confirm that the application has reached the state `Synced` and the health of the application is `Healthy`.
+      ```
+      # argocd app list
       ```
 ### Syncing cluster configuration application in core mode